Follow Thru: Production

 The film was shot in Los Angeles and Palm Springs.
 The extras who appear in golf course scenes had to be coached with regard to golf etiquette (when to applaud a strike, etc.).
 About two hundred extras were used for the climactic golf championship sequence.

 Preservation

 For a long time, the film was believed to be lost, but a print was found in the 1990s and it was carefully restored and preserved by the UCLA Film and Television Archive.
+Follow Thru is slated for a blu-ray release featuring a brand-new restoration.